 Can we improve with even more entry angle?
 Look at Figure 4.

-Entry spiral D enters at 40 degrees and connects with exit spiral A at a new apex.
+Entry spiral D enters at 40 degrees and connects with exit spiral A at yet an even later apex.
 It is clearly shorter and straighter to the center line and the entire path from entry to exit is clearly shorter.
 It also passes the entry gate at an even higher speed than entry spiral C so its average speed from the entry gate to the apex is higher.
 Finally, it turns less from entry gate to exit gate, exactly 40 degrees less, but, again, we do turn 90 degrees from entry to the new apex where the entry spiral joins the exit spiral.

 Of course, there’s no free lunch, or not very often, anyway.
 We always have to weigh the cost it took to achieve that 40 degree entry angle at high speed which transformed the nominally 180 degree turnaround into only 140 degrees.
 If getting the entry angle is free, or nearly free, then use as much angle as you can get and fit a 90 degree entry spiral into the feature.
 Usually we have excess speed on approach so we can do this.
-(Without excess speed out exit would end up inside the cone 3 if we kept the tires working at the limit.
+(Without excess speed our exit would end up inside cone 3 if we kept the tires working at the limit.
 In that case the feature is no longer a single corner.
-It becomes an acceleration zone (or a “curved straight” some people call it) and later a corner.
+It becomes an acceleration zone (or a “curved straight” some people call it) and only later a corner.

 It seems that we have discovered something about 3-cone turnarounds that have offset apex cones.
 Take a look at Figure 5.